DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-mentor-materials.md

 - What resources did you draw on?
 Did you work with any colleagues?
 How did this help?
 - What has it been like setting homework?
 Have you been consistent?
 - How have you achieved a link between classwork and homework?
-- What aspects of this example represent ‘quality’ homework?
+- What aspects of this example represent 'quality' homework?

 ### Planning for action

-Ask the ECT what they will do differently as a result of today’s topic?
+Ask the ECT what they will do differently as a result of today's topic?
 When will they do this by?

 In the next topic you will be looking at paired and group work and how to facilitate it successfully.
 Ask the ECT to reflect on what group work they use already in their classroom?
 Ask them to be particularly observant of any paired or group work between now and the next topic so they can reflect with you on what works well and what the main challenges are.